akando42/next-map/public/content/posts/08-02/index.md

 ### Blue Ocean Navy and Gulf of Tonkin Resolution

 Whether our ancestors have an aquatic origin or not, the ascent and descent of civilization have always been around major rivers and the blue ocean.
+Our oldest known civilization, Ancient Egypt, around 3000BC with its famous Pyramids located next to the Nile River.

 ![Accient Egypt](https://upload.wikimedia.org/wikipedia/commons/thumb/a/af/All_Gizah_Pyramids.jpg/1200px-All_Gizah_Pyramids.jpg)

-Our oldest known civilization, Ancient Egypt, around 3000BC with its famous Pyramids located next to the Nile River.

  The Yellow River is the cradle of Chinese civilization.
 Two million years ago, prehistoric (Peking) man is known to live near the Yellow River.
-The Yellow River or Huang Ha in Chinese is also the birthplace of Xia (2100 BC - 1600 BC), Shang (1600-1046 BC), Zhou Dynasty (1045-256 BC) - the most enduring dynasty in Chinese history.
+The Yellow River or Hoang Ha in Han Chinese is also the birthplace of Xia (2100 BC - 1600 BC), Shang (1600-1046 BC), Zhou Dynasty (1045-256 BC) - the most enduring dynasty in Chinese history.

 ![Inca Civilization](https://www.crystalinks.com/machu.gif)